Documents needed to obtain your CAS to apply for Student visa

 - use the official exchange rate website Oanda to convert your currency to pound sterling

-If you do not qualify for different documentary requirements that applies to Nationals from the countries listed in paragraph 22 of Appendix ST of the Immigration Rules, then you will need to present original financial evidence in the formats listed below with your visa application.
+If you have not been in the UK for 12 months with a valid immigration permission or do not qualify for differential evidence requirement that applies to Nationals from the countries listed in paragraph 22 of Appendix ST of the Immigration Rules, then you will need to present original financial evidence in the formats listed below with your visa application.
 We will also request to see these documents before we issue a CAS to you, so that you have peace of mind that your documents are correct.